Timeka Walker - Executive Director

-Before joining UAHT, Timeka served at Neighborhood Centers-Ripley House for 6 years and later worked at AIDS Foundation Houston for 10 years as a Program Director, Sr. Director of Programs and most recently held the position of Chief Operating Officer.
+Before joining UAHT, Timeka served at Neighborhood Centers-Ripley House for 6 years and AIDS Foundation Houston for 10 years as a Program Director, Sr. Director of Programs and Chief Operating Officer.
 Timeka is a Licensed Master Social Worker and holds an Executive Leadership Certification from Rice University.

 Timeka is passionate about human rights issues and believes in the dignity and worth of every human being.
 She is committed to unifying the Houston community in our efforts to combat human trafficking.

 Chris has a deep passion for philanthropy and believes that every single day presents a new opportunity to give back to others.
 She believes in the “pay it forward” concept and strives to develop new strategies to apply its essence into her daily life; both personally and professionally.

 When not at the office, you can find her scrounging local thrift stores and rooting for her 14-year-old son at his local AAU basketball and high school teams.
 Go Tigers!

 During her time at the University of Texas, Ms. Nguyen was exposed to the social injustice of human trafficking and participated in faith-based initiatives to spread awareness of this growing crime.
 After graduating from the university, she entered the non-profit sector and engaged with the issue through the co-founding of a Houston chapter of the international Coalition to Abolish Modern-day Slavery in Asia (CAMSA) to spread awareness and support the overseas efforts to combat labor trafficking in Asia.